FlorRoth/Docker-NodeJS-MySql/README.md

-# Template: Docker Compose with Nodejs and MySQL
+# Docker Compose with Nodejs and MySQL
+Template to start a project with Docker, Node js and MySQL

 ## Requirements
  - Docker compose installed